:::: One-line Brief//

-Moth dodges bat by its unpredictable flight pattern and a counter-radar frequency.
+Moth (Tineola Bisselliella) out-maneuvers a bat by adopting an unpredictable flight pattern and causing radar disruption.

-A moth has to defend itself from a similar threat.
-It must dodge a lightning fast airborne attack of bat which is a much bigger predator than itself.
-Besides being instant, a bat attack is ultra-precise due to its dependence on radar-tracking system instead of visual engagement.
+A moth (Tineola Bisselliella) has to defend itself from a similar threat.
+It must dodge a lightning-fast airborne attack of the bat which is a much bigger predator than itself.
+Besides being instant, a bat attack is ultra-precise due to its dependence on the radar-tracking system instead of visual engagement.
 A moth needs to meet two goals:

 1. The returning frequency of a bat should be disrupted so that the speed of its attack becomes its own drawback.